Make Every Word Count: Adaptive BA with Fewer Words: From Weak BA to Adaptive Byzantine Broadcast

-Our algorithm makes sure that if the sender is correct, the second condition cannot be satisfied, and hence there is only one possible outcome to the BA algorithm.
-However, if the sender is Byzantine -- it is guaranteed that there is some value to decide upon.
+Our algorithm makes sure that if the sender is correct, the second condition in the $\emph{BB\_valid}$ definition cannot be satisfied, and hence there is only one possible outcome to the BA algorithm.
+However, if the sender is Byzantine, it is guaranteed that there is some value to decide upon.
 That is, all correct processes start the weak BA with an initial value that satisfies the predicate.

 In the vetting part of the algorithm, we ensure that the above-mentioned conditions hold.
 Moreover, we do so with a communication complexity that is adaptive to the number of actual process failures.
-The core idea is to design the algorithm to work in leader-based \emph{phases}.
+The core idea is to work in leader-based \emph{phases}.
 Every phase has a unique leader and is composed of a constant number of leader-to-all and all-to-leader synchronous rounds.
 Every phase is initiated by a leader-to-all message.
 If the leader decides not to send the initial message then no messages will be sent by correct processes in this phase and we say that this phase is \emph{silent}, and otherwise, it is \emph{non-silent}.

-We start the algorithm by having the sender broadcast its signed value to all processes at line~\ref{l:initial_s_v}.
-Correct processes that receive that value adopt it as their BA initial value (line~\ref{l:rec_init_v}).
-Then, there are $n$ phases.
-A leader that did not choose an initial value for the BA initiates a phase, and otherwise, it remains silent.
+In our algorithm, a phase is non-silent if the phase's leader did not choose an initial value for the BA prior to that phase.

 In every phase, each process $p_i$ starts the phase with some initial value $v_i$ and if the phase is non-silent it returns some value.
-The requirements from the phase are: (1) If the phase's leader is correct and the phase is non-silent, then all correct processes return with a valid value; (2) All correct processes return either $\bot$ or a valid $v$; and (3) If the sender is correct, then no correct process returns a value signed by $t+1$ processes.
+The requirements from the phase are: (1) If the phase's leader is correct and the phase is non-silent, then all correct processes return a valid value.
+(2) All correct processes return either $\bot$ or a valid $v$.
+And (3) if the sender is correct, then no correct process returns a value signed by $t+1$ processes.